Adderall Risks: Much More Than You Wanted To Know

 There might be some bias in these studies, but overall there doesn’t seem to be much evidence this is worth worrying about unless your risk of heart attack or stroke is already really high.

-Psychosis: I saw this occasionally when I worked in inpatient.
+Psychosis: I saw this a lot when I worked in inpatient.
 Somebody would take five times the recommended dose, or take more Adderall every time they felt tired until they hadn’t slept for a week, and then they would start hearing voices or feeling like something was crawling on their skin.
 After a day or two off Adderall, and a night or two getting a normal amount of sleep, they’d be fine.
+Take enough stimulants and you will become psychotic – but it’s rare on prescribed doses, and it usually resolves pretty quickly.

 What dose can cause psychosis?
 Amphetamine-Induced Psychosis says: